Spelkington/triangle/Laws/Constitution.md

 New Members of our Chapter shall commit to a **New Member Term**.
 In their New Member Term, New Members shall be given a chance to show a dedication to growth of character and commitment to the chosen ideals of Triangle.

-Each New Member shall make the same commitments made by Brothers, with the exception of commitments required of the legislature.
+Each New Member shall make the same commitments made by Brothers, with an exception to those commitments required of their role as a Brother of the Legislature.

 Each New Member shall commit to be an active participant in Triangle's New Member Education.
 New Member Education will consist in a series of events designed to teach New Members about the chosen ideals of Triangle and important life skills.
 New Members shall commit to attending at least **eight** New Member Education sessions.

 Each New Member shall also commit to a study of the history and chosen ideals of Triangle and our Chapter.
 As part of this commitment, each New Member shall:

-* Write a one-page synopsis about the [Triangle Fraternity and its Utah Chapter](#);
+* Present a synopsis about the [Triangle Fraternity and its Utah Chapter](#);
 * Read and study the [most recent ratification of the Redbook of the Utah Chapter of Triangle](#);
 * Recall, by memory, the [constituents of the University of Utah's Greek Row](#);
 * Recall, by memory, the [Greek alphabet](#).
 * Recall, by memory, the [Triangle colors and flowers](#);
 * Recall, by memory, the [founding Brothers of Triangle](#);
 * Recall, by memory, the [Triangle Code of Ethics](#); and,
-* Read, study, and analyze [*Everyman: A Morality Play*](#).
+* Read, study, and present an analysis of [*Everyman: A Morality Play*](#).

 #### In Which Enduring Friendships May Be Formed

 Under no circumstance shall our Chapter, or any Brother in our Chapter, take advantage of New Members. our Chapter and every Brother shall strive to create a welcoming environment for New Members.
 Neither our Chapter, nor any Brother, shall ever seek to haze or create an unwelcome environment for any New Member.
 This commitment extends **to and beyond** [National Fraternity](#) and [Fraternity and Sorority Life](#) guidelines.

-**Any Brother who violates this solemn commitment shall have their Triangle membership revoked and be reported to the National Fraternity, the University of Utah's Office of Fraternity and Sorority Life, and any relevant legal authorities.**
+**Any Brother who violates this commitment shall have their Triangle membership revoked and be reported to the National Fraternity, the University of Utah's Office of Fraternity and Sorority Life, and any relevant legal authorities.**

 #### Initiation

 New Members shall have an opportunity to bid for initiation at the end of their New Member Term.

-To receive a bid for Initiation from our Chapter, a New Member must complete the requirements of their New Member Term and undergo and pass an [Initiation vote](#) by our Chapter's legislative quorum.
+To receive a bid for Initiation from our Chapter, a New Member must complete the requirements of their New Member Term and be approved by an [Initiation vote](#) by the Legislature of our Chapter.

 To accept a bid for Initiation, a New Member must demonstrate knowledge of the history and chosen ideals of our Fraternity.
-Additionally, New Members accepting a bid for Initiation shall commit to paying an Initiation due to the National Fraternity to support the maintenance of National records in perpetuity.
+Additionally, New Members accepting a bid for Initiation shall commit to paying one-time Initiation dues to the National Fraternity to support the maintenance of National records in perpetuity.

 Upon his Initiation, each New Member shall become a Brother of the Utah Chapter of Triangle Fraternity and receive the full rights and commitments of a Triangle Brother.
 They will be recorded as Brothers by the National Fraternity and made eligible for attendance at [National Events](#) and financial aid and scholarships by the [Triangle Education Foundation](#).
 Additionally, he will become eligible for the status of **Alumni Brother** upon the fulfillment of his commitments to become an **Alumni Brother.**